DerekTurtleRoe/derekturtleroe.github.io/README.md

 This is [Turtle's website](https://vgturtle127.github.io/) which is coded in HTML5, CSS3, and JavaScript.

-If you wish to contact me visit [this](https://vgturtle127.github.io/index.html) page.
+If you wish to contact me visit [this](https://vgturtle127.github.io) page.

-If you have suggestions, comments, or questions, please feel free to contact me.
+If you have suggestions, comments, or questions, please feel free to contact me!

 Don't forget donating helps me out greatly as I am doing this in my free time with my own money.
-Thanks! :-D
+Thanks! :smile:

 [![PayPal - The safer, easier way to pay online!](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SLSU5GLW3V4PE "PayPal - The safer, easier way to pay online!")